The Sixth Gun: Shadow Roads

+The Sixth Gun: Battle for the Six

+The Sixth Gun: Battle for the Six is a revival series of miniseries beginning in 2025.
+It was originally announced under the placeholder title The Sixth Gun Reborn, with Bunn and Hurtt saying they had a title in mind for the series, but they were waiting for the right time to reveal it.
+The series was announced as part of the Kickstarter campaign for the Deluxe Omnibus Library.
+During the campaign, stretch goals for three prelude one-shot stories and a prose short story were unlocked.
+Bunn has described the upcoming series as, "One part Shadow Roads, one part The Sixth Gun, with a whole bunch of action, adventure, and epic fantasy thrown into the mix."

+The series is set to return with The Sixth Gun: Road to the Six #0, collecting the three preludes from the Kickstarter, followed by the three-issue miniseries The Sixth Gun: Battle for the Six, with more to follow in 2026.
+The Battle for the Six miniseries will be published in extra long issues without any advertisements.

+Collections

-Trade Paperback Collections
+Trade Paperbacks

 The Sixth Gun and Shadow Roads have been collected into the following trade paperbacks:

-Hardcover Collections
+Oversized Hardcovers

 There are six hardcover collections, available in both a "Deluxe Edition" (the standard version) and a "Gunslinger Edition" (a limited print version).
 These collect all fifty issues of the regular series, plus all the spinoffs.
 The first Gunslinger volume was limited to 1000 copies, whereas subsequent volumes were limited to 500.

+Omnibuses

+Originally released in exclusive hardcover editions for The Sixth Gun Deluxe Omnibus Library Kickstarter, the omnibuses collected every story to date, including Shadow Roads, the prose material, even the chibi-style Lil' Sixth Gun back-up stories.
+The commercial editions were released in paperback.

 Critical reception

 Awards

 Through 2012, The Sixth Gun has been nominated for two Eisner Awards and three Harvey Awards.

 Adaptations

-Television pilot
+Television

 On July 22, 2011, it was announced that The Sixth Gun would be adapted into a six-part mini-series to air on the SyFy channel, however this did not come to fruition.

 In 2013, NBC ordered a pilot based on The Sixth Gun, and Laura Ramsey, W. Earl Brown, Graham McTavish and Aldis Hodge were cast.
 Additional cast included Michiel Huisman as Drake Sinclair, Pedro Pascal as Agent Ortega and Elena Satine as Missy Hume.
 On May 8, 2013, The Hollywood Reporter reported that NBC had passed on the series.

+In 2022, screenwriter Selwyn Seyfu Hinds began developing the series for Universal Content Productions.